 A few studies have performed comprehensive assessments of biomass resources from Canadian forests, agricultural land, and municipal wastes (Wood and Layzell, 2003; Bradley, 2008; Paré et al., 2017).
 Based on the findings of these studies, the total energy content of all available biomass resources, which could be sustainably produced, is estimated to be approximately 5.3 EJ/yr.
 The relative quantities of annual biomass production from the forestry, agricultural, and municipal solid waste sectors are shown in Figure 1.
-Canada, which possesses approximately 10% of world forests, obviously offers the forestry materials as its largest source of biomass feedstock (58% of total).
+Canada, which possesses approximately 10% of world forests, (58% of total).
 The agricultural biomass and municipal wastes represent 39% and 3%, respectively, of total biomass available annually.